-People often face this scenario where they’ve given their best during the interview process and convinced the company to offer them the job they’ve been eyeing for a while but as soon as the hiring manager reveal the compensation to them, their excitement goes out of the window.
+People often face this scenario in life when they’ve given their best during an interview process and convinced the company to offer them the job they’ve been eyeing for, but as soon as the hiring manager reveals the compensation to them, their feeling of excitement disappears.
 It is an undeniable fact that money matters and it is also your right to get paid as much as you deserve.
 Therefore, do not feel nervous or reluctant while negotiating your compensation and benefits.
 According to a Salary.com, while companies mostly build some negotiation room into their benefits packages, only 31% of respondents said they always negotiate salary after receiving a job.
 Avoid trying to negotiate during the interview.
-You’ll have more power and terms to negotiate after the employer is shortlisted on you as the best candidate for their open position.
-Here’s how you can confidently negotiate your salary with success during job interview with these salary negotiation tips.
+You’ll have more power and terms to negotiate after the employer has shortlisted you as the best candidate for their open position.
+Here’s how you can confidently negotiate your salary with success during any job interview with these salary negotiation tips.

-Salary Negotiation Tips – How to negotiate salary offer with a new job offer?
+Salary Negotiation Tips – How to negotiate a salary offer with a new job offer?

-- Be non-committal about salary history and expectations – Although in some states and cities asking a candidate’s salary history has been banned by the legislation but in some states it is still legal and many companies are now making policies to do away with it.
-However, if you’re still asked questions like “what is your salary history?” or “what was your salary in your previous position?” just give a vague reply, “I’d rather not discuss previous salary.
-I’m excited for the future and this company and position is perhaps part of that.”
-Or “I’ll be happy to discuss compensation details further once I’ve learned more about the position.”
+- Be non-committal about salary history and expectations – Although in some states and cities asking a candidate’s salary history has been banned by the legislation, in some states it is still legal and many companies are now making policies to do away with it.
+However, if you’re still asked questions like “what is your salary history?” or “what was your salary in your previous position?” just give a vague reply, “I’d rather not discuss the previous salary.
+I’m excited about my future in this company and the job position is perhaps a part of that.”
+Or “I’ll be happy to discuss compensation details once I’ve learned more about the position.”
 Whatever you do, don’t give a range first.
 If you do, you’ll most likely be offered the low end of the range rather than the top end.

-- Take your time – When the employer tables the first offer you must respond with a pause.
-While it gives you time to think, it simultaneously puts the other person in pressure to explain the reason of offer or say something better.
-This reveals to you what is important to them so that you focus on it.
-Remember, that once you’ve received the offer it not necessary to accept it without a moment’s delay.
-A simple “I need to think it over” can get you an increase in the original offer.
+- Take your time – When the employer tables the first offer, you must respond with a pause.
+While it gives you time to think, it simultaneously puts the other person in pressure to explain the reason for offer or say something better.
+This reveals to you what is important to them so that you can focus on it.
+Remember, that once you’ve received the offer it is not necessary to accept it without a moment’s delay.
+A simple “I need to think over it” can get you an increase in the original offer.

-- Be Persistence – It is vital to remember that you’re not supposed to give up in a negotiation.
+- Be Persistent – It is important to remember that you’re not supposed to give up during a negotiation process.
 If they tell you that this is the maximum basic salary for the position, then turn the tables and ask for a sign-on bonus and an increment after six months instead of a year.
 Make their “no” into a “yes” but each time explain your reasons for a hike.

-- Closing Tactics – Begin discussions in parallel when you’ve a wide variety of fronts to negotiate on such as, salary, bonus, perks, benefits, etc., so that the employer gets the complete idea and won’t assume that you’re interested in only one thing.
-Remember to always start with a number higher than what you desire so that you’ve space to concede later.
+- Closing Tactics – Begin discussions in parallel when you have a wide variety of fronts to negotiate on; such as- salary, bonus, perks, benefits, etc. so that the employer gets a complete idea and won’t assume that you’re interested in only one thing.
+Remember to always start with a number higher than what you desire for so that you’ve space to concede later.

 How to negotiate salary via e-mail (With Email Sample) –

 If you have received a job offer, you shouldn’t send negotiation email right after receiving the job offer.
-That shows you’re more money than skill.
+That shows you’re more money oriented rather than skill oriented.
 Think twice about what they’re offering you and how to have to negotiate.
 Take some time and research about the employer, job profile, pay scale-from the base salary, to the benefits and incentives.
 Always keep your salary negotiation emails polite, professional and direct to the employer.